News

 “Then the righteous will answer him and say, ‘Lord, when did we see you hungry and feed you, or thirsty and give you drink?’”
 (Mt 25:37)

 The donations that support Matthew 25 Ministries primarily come from their monthly worship nights.
 These nights rotate between the churches involved in the ministry: Holy Family Catholic Church, Community Connection Church, First Assembly of God, Christ Alive Church, and The Well.
-Each night features a pastor from another church in the ministry as the guest
+Each night features a pastor from another church in the ministry as the guest speaker.

 At this night’s event at Community Connection Church, Holy Family parishioners make up about one third of the crowd.